DogepartyXDP/Documentation/Installation/federated_node.md

 dogenode ps
 ```

 If you have existing instances of Dogecoin Core (either mainnet or testnet), at this point you could stop all services listed in `dogenode ps` output, change configuration files (of dogeparty and dogeblock, for example) and point them to your existing Dogecoin Core.
-Configuration files can be found in various service directories located under federatednode/config.
+Configuration files can be found in various service directories located under dogenode/config.

-Once the containers are installed and running, keep in mind that it will take some time for `bitcoind` to download the blockchain data.
+Once the containers are installed and running, keep in mind that it will take some time for `dogecoind` to download the blockchain data.
 Once this is done, `dogeparty-server` will fully start and sync, followed by `dogeblock` (if in use).
 At that point, the server will be usable.

 You may check the sync status by tailing the appropriate service logs, e.g. for Dogecoin Core and Dogeparty server on mainnet:
 ```
-dogenode tail bitcoin
+dogenode tail dogecoin
 dogenode tail dogeparty
 ```